benkuper/Chataigne/README.md

 - HIDAPI : https://github.com/signal11/hidapi
 - Microsoft Kinect SDK 2.0 : https://developer.microsoft.com/en-us/windows/kinect

-Thanks to Manuel Mitasch, Norbert Rostaing, David Chanel, Tom Magnier, Chris Hocking, Stephan Brunner and many more for their contributions and very helpful presence in the community
+Thanks to Manuel Mitasch, Norbert Rostaing, David Chanel, Tom Magnier and many more for their contributions and very helpful presence in the community !

 ## Perhaps the most important